By Renfrey Clarke and Roger Annis, Feb 29, 2016

 Specifically, if we reject a materialist analysis, we lose the ability to distinguish between the global hegemons and their victims.
 In crucial conflicts, we find ourselves displaying a myopic even-handedness that damns the mugged along with the muggers.
 In these circumstances, international resistance to imperialist violence is confused and blunted.
 The victims are denied our solidarity.
 From being opponents of imperialism, we are transformed into something close to its accomplices.

-Renfrey Clarke is an Australian writer and political activist who throughout the 1990s was Moscow correspondent for Green Left Weekly.
-Roger Annis is a retired Canadian aerospace worker, solidarity activist and blogger who has made repeated research trips to Crimea and the Donbass.
-Both Annis and Clarke are among the editors of the New Cold War website.
+Renfrey Clarke is an Australian writer and political activist who was Moscow correspondent for Green Left Weekly during the 1990s–the chaotic years of the Soviet Union’s reversion to capitalism.
+Roger Annis is a writer and retired aerospace worker in Canada who made research visits to Crimea (2014) and the Donbass region (2015).
+They were editors of the website ‘The New Cold War: Ukraine and beyond‘ from its founding in October 2014 to end-2017.